Many or all companies we feature compensate us. Compensation and editorial

 How does refinancing affect my loan term and monthly payment?

 Refinancing can change your loan term and monthly payment depending on the new interest rate and selected term length.
-A shorter term may lead to higher monthly payments but less interest over time, and a longer term may reduce monthly payments but increase total interest paid.
+A shorter term may lead to higher monthly payments but less interest over time, and a longer term may reduce monthly payments but increase the total interest paid.

 Can I refinance more than once, and what’s the benefit of doing so?